“How do blind people use the bathroom?”

-A very common question from little kids is how people with low vision, blindness, or other vision impairments use the bathroom or shower.
-It’s not just little kids who ask, as I have had teachers, friends, random adults, and even college suite mates that I share a bathroom with ask if I am capable of using the bathroom on my own, or if I even use the bathroom.
-Yes, just like sighted people, those with low vision are capable of using a bathroom independently.
-Assistive technology may help make the experience easier- and I’m not talking about the talking toilet paper dispenser (yes, it’s real, check out the patent here and see it on Amazon here).
-Here are six products I use to help me look and feel my best.
+It’s not just little kids who ask these questions.
+I have had teachers, friends, random adults, and even college suitemates that I share a bathroom with ask if I am capable of using the bathroom on my own, or if I even use the bathroom.
+Yes, just like sighted people, those with low vision and blindness are capable of using a bathroom independently.
+Assistive technology may help make the experience easier for people.
+Here are some examples of assistive technology products I use to help me look and feel my best.

 This is one of the main tools that helps blind people in the bathroom.
 It’s also great for people who can’t see without their glasses.
 I put these on bottles in the shower so that way I can distinguish which bottle is which.
 These are hard adhesive plastic dots that I got a sheet of for about $4 from Maxi-Aids via Amazon.
-Get them here.

 2 in 1 shampoo/conditioner

-Speaking of bottles, I was always having trouble putting too much conditioner in my hair and having it look awful.
+Speaking of bottles, I was always having trouble putting too much conditioner in my hair.
+It would look awful.
 By having the two pre-mixed together, I don’t have to worry about putting too much conditioner in my shoulder-length hair.
 I use Garnier Fructis and it can be purchased at almost any store that sells shampoo.

 I live in a handicap-accessible dorm where we have built-in metal support rails in the shower.
 However, portable railings with suction cups can easily be purchased, so users can easily stabilize themselves and have a point of reference in the shower as to where to stand or where objects are located, such as the faucet.